AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/sort-web-campaigns-by-latest-or-top-performing.md

 # Sort Web Campaigns by Latest or Top Performing {#sort-web-campaigns-by-latest-or-top-performing}

-You can sort your web campaigns in a couple of different ways.&nbsp;
+You can sort your web campaigns in a couple of different ways.

 1. Go to **Web Campaigns.**